- Populating metadata from filenames to metadata fields

 For filename 1234.jpg:

 - Product name: Running shoe

 - Description: cross training running shoes, red, white, women's

-In some cases, such as when integrating with a web Content Management System, metadata may need to be continuously imported to the Collective.
-We handle these imports using the Widen Web Services API to integrate between the Widen Collective and another app.
-The API allows you to write your own methods to dynamically update metadata in the Widen Collective in real time.
-Metadata imports can be completed nightly or once a week in a batch on your side, making use of the same API methods.
+In some cases, like when you're integrating the Collective with a web content management system, metadata may need to be continuously imported to the Collective.
+This can be done using the API, which allows you to write your own methods to dynamically update metadata in the Collective in real time.
+Your team can choose how frequently metadata updates are made.

-Digital photographers can add metadata to the header of their image assets, or you can enter metadata in the header of other types of assets using apps like Adobe Bridge, InDesign, or Photoshop.
+Digital photographers can add metadata to XMP, IPTC, or Exif metadata fields or you can enter metadata in the fields of other types of assets using apps like Adobe Bridge, Lightroom, or Photoshop.
 That metadata can be automatically imported into the Collective and completed fields can be mapped to specific metadata fields in the site.